Bangladesh's Amplified Coastal Storm Tide Hazard from Tropical Cyclones and Rising Sea Levels in a Warming Climate: Introduction

 \section{Introduction}

-Tropical cyclone (TC) induced coastal floods rank among the deadliest and costliest worldwide catastrophes~\cite{needham2015review}.
+Tropical cyclone (TC)-induced coastal floods rank among the deadliest and costliest worldwide catastrophes~\cite{needham2015review}.
 The Bay of Bengal (BoB), located in the northeastern part of the Indian Ocean, has consistently experienced some of the most destructive coastal floods in history.
-Although it accounts for only 5-6 percent of global TC activity, approximately 80-90 percent of global TC fatalities occur in this basin~\cite{chowdhury2002cyclone,paul2009relatively}.
+Although it accounts for only 5--6 percent of global TC activity, approximately 80--90 percent of global TC fatalities occur in this basin~\cite{chowdhury2002cyclone,paul2009relatively}.
 The BoB's funnel-shaped and shallow northern region naturally amplifies the water level, raising it to 10 meters above mean sea level when strong TCs strike~\cite{islam2009climatology,dasgupta2010vulnerability}.
-Six TCs in the BoB have each caused more than $140,000$ fatalities~\cite{needham2015review} primarily due to coastal flood inundating the low-lying (less than 5 m above mean sea level) densely populated mega-delta~\cite{streatfield2008population} (with a population density of $6,734$ per km$^{2}$).
+Six TCs in the BoB have each caused more than $140,000$ fatalities~\cite{needham2015review}, primarily due to coastal flood inundation of the low-lying (less than 5 m above mean sea level), densely populated mega-delta (with a population density of $6,734$ per $km^{2}$)~\cite{streatfield2008population}.

 Bangladesh is a downstream riparian state for three major trans-Himalayan rivers, namely the Ganges, the Brahmaputra, and the Meghna, and is fringed by the BoB.
-Due to this location, the country is prone to coastal floods caused by intense TCs.
-It has a history of devastation caused by TCs, with 14 such events each resulting in the loss of over 10,000 lives from 1760 to 2020~\cite{emanuel_tropical_2021}.
-The latest of these was cyclone Gorky in April 1991, which claimed at least 140,000 lives.
-Sitting on the frontline in the battle against coastal floods, the country has since emerged as an international champion~\cite{noauthor_worlds_2020}, implementing proactive policies to improve its resilience significantly.
+Due to its location, the country is prone to coastal floods caused by intense TCs.
+It has a history of devastation caused by TCs, with 14 events each resulting in the loss of over 10,000 lives from 1760 to 2020~\cite{emanuel_tropical_2021}.
+The latest of these was Cyclone Gorky in April 1991, which claimed at least 140,000 lives.
+Sitting on the frontline in the battle against coastal floods, Bangladesh has since emerged as an international champion~\cite{noauthor_worlds_2020}, implementing proactive policies to improve its resilience significantly.
 The government has improved its early warning system, increasing access to a network of cyclone shelters and evacuation roads, improving polders\footnote{Polders are low-lying areas surrounded by embankments.}, and implementing community-based cyclone preparedness programs~\cite{kazi_bangladesh_2022}.
-The efforts have yielded impressive results, reducing mortality from TCs by up to a hundred-fold.
-In May 2020, Super Cyclone Amphan hit the western coast of Bangladesh, resulting in a limited death toll of 128 despite inducing a 5 m storm surge~\cite{khan2021towards}.
+These efforts have yielded impressive results, reducing mortality from TCs nearly a hundred-fold.
+In May 2020, Super Cyclone Amphan hit the western coast of Bangladesh, resulting in a limited death toll of 128 despite inducing a 5-meter storm surge~\cite{khan2021towards}.